The video game industry now a strategic objective for Europe

 “Today, video games represent a huge cultural sector that combines art, technology and interaction.
 They have huge potential in terms of economy, soft power, education and intergenerational connection,” said MEP and report author Laurence Farreng at the European Parliament after a session in October 2022, where measures were demanded to promote video game development in the EU.
 The importance of some national video game industries in the EU were key to inspiring this operation.
 Particularly Poland, the EU’s leading producer in this field.
 So much so that in 2019, the Warsaw stock market opened an index dedicated to companies in this sector, thereby enabling the attraction of new capital into the country.

-Historically, the leading producing countries in the industry were the US States and Japan, but in recent years things have changed with the boom of the huge Chinese market, which in 2021 accounted for 54.6% of global video game exports, resulting in nearly $15 billion in turnover.
+Historically, the leading producing countries in the industry were the US U.S., and Japan, but in recent years things have changed with the boom of the huge Chinese market, which in 2021 accounted for 54.6% of global video game exports, resulting in nearly $15 billion in turnover.
 Japan ranks second and, some way behind, are Poland, Germany and the US.
-States
+U.S.,

 Investing is more than money